jsahota91/CI_CD/README.md

 # Tools used in the CI/CD pipeline
 ![CI_CD](devops-tools.png)

-## Key Different between Delivery and Deployment
+## Key Difference between Delivery and Deployment
 **Continuous Delivery :**
 - extension of CI, automatically deploys all code changes to testing/ production environment after build stage.
 - So on top of automated testing, you have an automated release process and you can deploy your application any time by clicking a button.